pranavc28/blog/content/posts/generative-ui-tinker.md

 2. **Loss-Evaluation Mismatch**: Cross-entropy loss treats all token prediction errors equally, but in UI code, a mismatched brace is far worse than suboptimal variable naming.
 3. **No Exploration**: The model can only learn from provided examples, never discovering alternative (potentially better) solutions.

-### Proximal Policy Optimization (PPO)
+### Group Relative Policy Optimization (GRPO)

-PPO is a policy gradient reinforcement learning algorithm designed for stable, efficient policy optimization.
-Instead of maximizing likelihood of specific sequences, PPO maximizes expected reward:
+GRPO is a policy gradient reinforcement learning algorithm specifically designed for LLM fine-tuning.
+Unlike PPO, which requires a separate value network to estimate advantages, GRPO computes advantages directly from a group of sampled trajectories.
+Instead of maximizing likelihood of specific sequences, GRPO maximizes expected reward:

 $$\mathcal{J}(\theta) = \mathbb{E}\_{\tau \sim \pi\_\theta}\left[R(\tau)\right]$$